AMWen/pandafit/README.md

 - **Exercise timer**: Built-in countdown timer for timed exercises (planks, holds) with progress indicator and audio alarm
 - **Activity tracking**: Tracks completed workouts by muscle group in a calendar view with color-coded dots
 - **Progress tracking**: View exercise history with weight and rep progression in the Upper Body and Lower Body tabs
+- **Editable history**: Modify past workouts directly from the history screen with inline editing
 - **Device migration**: Easily transfer all your workout data, custom exercises, and preferences to a new device
-  - **Excel-based data export**: Export all workout data to organized Excel spreadsheets with 8 sheets (Upper Body, Lower Body, Core, Activities history, plus settings and preferences)
+  - **Excel-based data export**: Export all workout data to organized Excel spreadsheets with 9 sheets (Upper Body, Lower Body, Core, Activities history, Activity Attachments, plus settings and preferences)
-  - **Selective data import**: Import dialog lets you choose which data to import (workout history, settings, custom exercises, etc.) with replace or merge options
+  - **Selective data import**: Import dialog lets you choose which data to import (workout history for specific muscle groups, settings, custom exercises, etc.) with replace or merge options
+  - **Attachment migration**: Photos and PDFs exported with intelligent size limits for Excel compatibility
 - **Yesterday's catchup**: Core workouts allow completing yesterday's missed workout
 - **Video links**: Each exercise includes an in-app YouTube video link for proper form demonstration